First kisses sometimes wake slumbering princesses, undo spells, and spark happily ever afters.

 Danielle Paige’s technical writing style is wonderful.
 She’s whimsical, magical, not overly wordy – everything I love in an author – but the story itself fell flat for me.

 The first few chapters, which took place at the mental asylum, I found pretty decent.
 However, they could have been outstanding if a bit more time was spent developing Snow.
 She seemed too ‘sane’ to be constantly kept in an institution with her only illness being that she sometimes bites people.
-We also meet Bale, her boyfriend, at this institution who snapped her wrist after their first kiss.
+We also meet Bale, her boyfriend, at this institution who broke her wrist after their first kiss.
 Despite the abuse, Snow vows to save him when he gets dragged into the magical realm of Algid.

 Onto the boys.